 Method Of Delivery

-A typical Hang10 week consists of a set session at Cressfield/Hackfield Parks on a Wednesday afternoon and 2 detached sessions covering Stanhope/South Ashford/Victoria Park on Thursday and Friday evenings.
+A typical Hang10 week consists of a set session at Cressfield/Hackfield Parks on a Wednesday afternoon and 2 detached sessions covering Stanhope and all of Ashford on Monday and Thursday evenings.

 A typical detached session runs with 3 staff members and on average we will receive around 10 young people.
 However, the weather and school holidays can impact on numbers.
 In the summer however when the light and weather conditions are more favourable, we will expect to see on average around 20 children per session, increasing more during some parts of the school holidays.
 For activity sessions we take a significant amount of sports equipment, where we will begin to set up things such as football goals, swingball sets, and other games.
 What equipment we use will depend upon which children we have on session.
 The staff’s main objective for these sessions is to create a highly positive environment where the children feel accepted and able to express themselves, aiming to add positivity and affirmation into their lives in a way that they may not receive at home or in school.